As a woman of honor, I pledge that this work is my own.

-Violations of the Academic Integrity Policy include but are not limited to:
+Violations of the Honor Code include but are not limited to:

 - Unauthorized giving or taking of test questions/answers

-- Unauthorized use of notes or aides on any test or quiz
+- Unauthorized use of notes or aids on any test or quiz

 - Asking for or giving assistance to another student during a test or quiz